sudeshi1/big-data-challenge/README.md

 #### Tasks ✅

 1. Investigate whether Vine reviews are free of bias
-2. Use either PySpark or—for an extra challenge—SQL to analyze the data
+2. Use either PySpark or SQL to analyze the data